- Voiced by: Michael Horse, Gregg Rainwater (young)(EN), Luciano De Ambrosis, Riccardo Rossi (young) (IT)

 - Screw the Rules, I Make Them!: Oberon decreed that his magic would not affect the Gargoyles.
 When he faced them down, however, he was more than happy to use magic against them, just indirectly.
 "My decrees are mine to interpret!"

 - Unskilled, but Strong: Oberon isn't especially clever with his magic, relying largely on brute force.
-As indicated by the Remembered I Could Fly, this works so often he's hardly ever needed to think when it comes to dealing with an obstacle.
+As indicated by the Remembered I Could Fly example, this works so often he's hardly ever needed to think when it comes to dealing with an obstacle.

 - The Usurper: According to Word of God, he overthrew his mother Queen Mab to become the leader of the Third Race.
 He's considered an improvement.